Mosque: Styles

-Mosques built in Southeast Asia often represent the Indonesian-Javanese style architecture, which are different from the ones found throughout the Greater Middle East.
-The ones found in Europe and North America appear to have various styles but most are built on Western architectural designs, some are former churches or other buildings that were used by non-Muslims.
-In Africa, most mosques are old but the new ones are built in imitation of those of the Middle East.
-This can be seen in the Abuja National Mosque in Nigeria and others.
+One of the most notable imperial Ottoman mosques is the Süleymaniye Mosque in Istanbul, the mosque has foundations that goes 12 m into the ground, and it is covered by a large central dome that measures 26 meters in diameter, that is contained within 2 semi-domes, and small domes on either side that measure between 5 to 10 m in diameter, on the other hand the latter bigger dome of the Selmiye Mosque in Edrine, which measures 31.1 m in diameter is held by giant squinches instead of the semi-domes both mosques are considered to be the best works of Mimar Sinan.

+Decoration

 Islam forbids figurative art, on the grounds that the artist must not imitate God's creation.
 Mosques are, therefore, decorated with abstract patterns and beautiful inscriptions.
 Decoration is often concentrated around doorways and the miḥrāb.
 Tiles are used widely in mosques.
 They lend themselves to pattern-making, can be made with beautiful subtle colors, and can create a cool atmosphere, an advantage in the hot Arab countries.
 Quotations from the Quran often adorn mosque interiors.
 These texts are meant to inspire people by their beauty, while also reminding them of the words of Allah.

 Prayer hall

 The prayer hall, also known as the muṣallá (مُصَلَّى), rarely has furniture; chairs and pews are generally absent from the prayer hall so as to allow as many worshipers as possible to line the room.
-Some mosques have Islamic calligraphy and Quranic verses on the walls to assist worshippers in focusing on the beauty of Islam and its holiest book, the Quran, as well as for decoration.
+Some mosques have Islamic calligraphy and Quranic verses on the walls to create a more religious atmosphere for worshippers.

-Often, a limited part of the prayer hall is sanctified formally as a masjid in the sharia sense (although the term masjid is also used for the larger mosque complex as well).
+Often, a limited part of the prayer hall is sanctified formally as a masjid in the sharīʿah sense (although the term masjid is also used for the larger mosque complex as well).
 Once designated, there are onerous limitations on the use of this formally designated masjid, and it may not be used for any purpose other than worship; restrictions that do not necessarily apply to the rest of the prayer area, and to the rest of the mosque complex (although such uses may be restricted by the conditions of the waqf that owns the mosque).

-In many mosques, especially the early congregational mosques, the prayer hall is in the hypostyle form (the roof held up by a multitude of columns).
-One of the finest examples of the hypostyle-plan mosques is the Great Mosque of Kairouan (also known as the Mosque of Uqba) in Tunisia.
+In many mosques, especially the early congregational mosques, the prayer hall is built in the hypostyle form (the roof held up by a multitude of columns).
+One of the finest examples of the hypostyle-plan mosques is the Great Mosque of Kairouan in Tunisia.